 Current Vacancies on Challenger Council

-We are looking for volunteers to fill Challenger Society Council roles of Honorary Treasurer and Publications and Website Portfolio.
-The roles and responsibilities of each portfolio are detailed below.
+We are looking for volunteers to fill Challenger Society Council role of Publications and Website Portfolio.
+The roles and responsibilities are detailed below.

 The Challenger Society is working towards being a fully equitable and inclusive organisation (see https://www.challenger-society.org.uk/EDI_Statement).
 The Society encourages applications from individuals from underrepresented and/or diverse backgrounds.
 Those in the early stages of their career are encouraged to apply for the roles.
 The Challenger Society definition of ECR can be found here (https://www.challenger-society.org.uk/ecr_definition) but please note that those in non-research focused roles are also encouraged to apply.